-- os\build: Operating system of the build system. - arch\build: Architecture system of the build system.
+- os_build: Operating system of the build system. - arch_build: Architecture system of the build system.

 These settings are detected the first time you run Conan with the same values than the host settings, so by default, we are doing native building.
-Probably you will never need to change the value of this settings because they describe where are you running Conan.
+You will probably never need to change the value of this setting because they describe where are you running Conan.